 Since the studio was originally founded well over a decade ago, members have frequently asked the scheduling desk for gratuity (tipping) guidance.
 When asked, we have always been happy to provide the requested guidance.
 Conversely, when not asked, we never bring up the gratuity topic.
 Over the years, we discovered that the majority of the members that wanted guidance on gratuities were reluctant to ask because they didn’t want to risk offending anyone.
-Some were concerned that tipping wasn’t allowed, some were concerned that their lack of knowledge would be negatively viewed, and some were concerned that the staffer(s) didn’t get all or most of the gratuity.
+Some were concerned that tipping wasn’t allowed, some were concerned that their lack of knowledge would be negatively viewed, some were concerned that the staffer(s) didn’t get all or most of the gratuity, and some preferred to give a gift instead of a gratuity.

 As always, there are no stupid questions – there are only stupid answers.
 And we don’t do stupid, so you know we are going to give you excellent answers. 😉 Here’s our take on gratuities for any BDSM/fetish professional: